 • A short or limited credit history

-• Not being on the electoral roll
+• Not being registered on the electoral roll

 Ways to Potentially Improve Your Credit Score

-• Keep balances low where possible
+• Keeping balances as low as possible

-• Stay registered on the electoral roll
+• Staying registered on the electoral roll

-• Regularly check your credit report
+• Regularly checking your credit report

 CreditKnowledge is a credit broker, not a lender.